 When talking to a suicidal person

 Be yourself.
-Let the person know you care, that he/she is not alone.
-The right words are often unimportant.
-If you are concerned, your voice and manner will show it.
+Let the person know you care, that they are alone.
+Finding the right words are not nearly as important as showing your concern.

 Take the person seriously.
-If the person says things like, “I’m so depressed, I can’t go on,” ask the question: “Are you having thoughts of suicide?”
-You are not putting ideas in their head, you are showing that you are concerned, that you take them seriously, and that it’s OK for them to share their pain with you.
+If a suicidal person says things like, “I’m so depressed, I can’t go on,” ask if they’re having thoughts of suicide.
+You’re allowing them to share their pain with you, not putting ideas in their head.

-Offer ways to fix their problems, or give advice, or make them feel like they have to justify their suicidal feelings.
+Offer ways to fix your loved one’s problems, give advice, or make them feel like they have to justify their suicidal feelings.
 It is not about how bad the problem is, but how badly it’s hurting your friend or loved one.

 Tip 2: Respond quickly in a crisis